kpirnie/kptv-proxy/readme.md

 ### How It Works

-The Stream Watcher runs as a background service that monitors active streams every 30 seconds (configurable) without making additional network requests.
+The Stream Watcher runs as a background service that monitors active streams every 10 seconds without making additional network requests.
 It analyzes the existing stream state to detect problems:

 **Monitored Conditions:**
 - **Buffer Health**: Detects destroyed or stale buffers